Zahr al-Bustan fi Dawlat Bani Ziyan: Manuscript

-The first person to promote the existence of this manuscript was the Algerian researcher Mahmoud Bouayad (the first director of the National Library of Algeria after the country's independence) in 1973, in the journal Al-Thaqafa (The Culture), issue 13.
-The journal also noted in the footnotes that researcher Abdelhamid Hajiyat had begun studying and examining the manuscript at the time.
+Mahmoud Agha Bouayad, who served as the first director of the National Library of Algeria after independence, brought this manuscript to light in 1973.
+He wrote about it in the 13th issue of the journal al-Thaqafa (The Culture), following its discovery by Abdelhamid Hadjiat.
+The journal also noted that researcher Abdelhamid Hajiyat had begun studying and examining the manuscript at the time.

 There is only one copy of this manuscript, representing the second volume (part) of the book, while the first and third volumes are considered lost.
 The copy is preserved at the John Rylands Library in Manchester, England, under the category of Arabic manuscripts, with the identification : Arabic ms. 283 [796].
 This manuscript was donated to the library in 1905 by David S. Garson, whose name appears on a label affixed to the first page of the manuscript.
 Before he owned it, the manuscript belonged to John M. Duffield, whose name is signed on page 1A.

 The manuscript measures 300 x 210 millimeters and contains 94 pages, with each page containing 23 lines.
 The covers are made of reddish-brown leather, with central green decorations.
 The title, as mentioned on the colophon, is: Zahr al-Bustan fi Dawlat Bani Ziyan (Flower of the Garden in the Kingdom of the Zayyanids).
 The Algerian university later obtained a microfilmed copy of this manuscript.

 The manuscript was written in a lower-quality Maghrebi script, with variations in the writing of the hamza.
 There are also additions in [brackets], indicating that they were inserted by the copyist rather than the author.
 According to researcher Bouziani Al Daraji, the text also contains some spelling errors.
 Since there is only one copy, studying the text and checking place names and verifying the poetic verses becomes complex, necessitating a comparison of the text with other books in the same field, as this is the only available version.